Are You Subject to Community Property Rules

-Spouses will need to compute their income and deductions using the community property rules
+Spouses will need to compute their income and deductions using the rules for jointly held property.

-Nine states have community-property laws, which govern how married couples share their property and income.
+Nine states have community-property laws, which govern how married couples share their asset and income.
 These states include Arizona, California Idaho, Louisiana Nevada, New Mexico Texas, Washington and Wisconsin.

 Alaskan, Tennessee and South Dakota residents can opt in to community property law.
 They can manage their assets and debts this way, if they wish.

 It is important to understand what this means for your tax situation, if you are a resident of one of these states or have chosen to follow the laws in one op-in state.
 It means that you must follow a unique set of tax provisions dictated by community property rules, to report your income and calculate your federal tax liability.

 When a married couple lives in a community property state, each spouse is legally entitled to an undivided one half interest in the total income or assets of the marital jointly held assets.

 If a couple has separate assets an exclusion may apply.
 These may be assets that you own prior to marriage or income from those properties. you may be able to exclude this type of income.Y